dimagi/commcare-hq/corehq/apps/userreports/README.md

 ##### sort_items Expression

-`sort_items` returns a sorted list of items based on sort value of each item in ascending order.
-The sort value of an item is speicifed by `sort_expression`.
-If a sort-value of an item is `None`, the item will appear in the start of list.
+`sort_items` returns a sorted list of items based on sort value of each item.The sort value of an item is speicifed by `sort_expression`.
+By default, list will be in ascending order.
+Order can be changed by adding optional `order` expression with one of `DESC` (for descending) or `ASC` (for ascending) If a sort-value of an item is `None`, the item will appear in the start of list.
 If sort-values of any two items can't be compared, an empty list is returned.

 `items_expression` can be any valid expression that returns a list.
 If this doesn't evaluate to a list an empty list is returned.